Ali Adde: Overview

 The town lies on the National Highway 5.

-Nearby towns and villages include Ali Sabieh, Holhol, Dewele, Assamo and Guisti.
+Ali Adde is 23 kilometres (14 mi) east of Ali Sabieh, 25 kilometres (15 mi) south of Holhol, 21 kilometres (13 mi) north of Assamo, and 70 kilometres (43 mi) southwest of Djibouti City.

 Geography

 Ali Adde is located in a valley in the southern section of the country.
 The city is situated in a mountainous area, in an enclosed valley of the highlands.
 It sits at an elevation of 530 meter (1,740 ft) above sea level.
 One can also take in the local wildlife attracted by the relatively abundant rainfall.
 Among these are the black-backed jackal, dorcas gazelle, Felis, caracal, birds and the hamadryas baboon.

 Climate

 Ali Adde sits at an altitude of 530 m above sea level, in low-shrouded mountains and hills.
 Its weather is characterized by sweltering and dry summers and pleasant to very warm winters, when most of the precipitation is concentrated (spring and autumn being hot transitional seasons).
 However, due to the town's altitude and inland location, its climatic features include the very low humidity, and temperatures usually falling below 26 °C at night, which makes summer distinctly less unpleasant compared to coastal cities.
 Due to its 530 m altitude, temperatures are relatively normal for a town located not particularly far from the hottest deserts in the world.
 The town is known for its normal climate during the summer periods.
 Between May and early September, the annual high temperature is a high of 38.0 °C and a low of 26.5 °C.

 Ali Adde has a hot arid climate (BWh) by the Köppen-Geiger system.